Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 Threat modeling methods #

 Examples of other frameworks are Attack Trees, PASTA, DREAD and CVSS.
-While RRA is quick and adaptable, STRIDE and the other methods offers a more detailed framework for identifying threats.

 - Gather information about the service and draw a data-flow diagram